The Crew of Schooner Zodiac

 Captain Mehrer has been involved in the maritime industry and especially with tall ship schooners since he was a youngster.
 Growing up on the schooner Adventuress, Tim spent years sailing in the Pacific Northwest alongside his father, Captain Karl Mehrer.
 Tim spent a number of years as an officer on the Sea Cloud before returning to Puget Sound to restore the schooner Zodiac.
 Upon Karl's retirement a decade ago, Tim now skippers the Zodiac full time.

-When not attending corporate meetings, Vessel Zodiac president Richard DePartee is the full-time Volunteer Coordinator.
-Richard facilitates the winter-time restoration and re-fit work onboard the schooner zodiac.
+When not attending corporate meetings, Vessel Zodiac president Richard DePartee is the full-time Volunteer Crew Coordinator.
+Richard facilitates the winter-time restoration and re-fit work onboard the Schooner Zodiac.
 He lends a hand in overseeing our internship recruitment and program.
 When Richard finds the time to join us on cruises, he can often be found on the foredeck with his fiddle, practicing sea chantey music.

 Education Director - Dave Hageman